rust-lang/book/src/ch15-01-box.md

 <span class="caption">Listing 15-5: Definition of `List` that uses `Box<T>` in
 order to have a known size</span>

-The `Cons` variant will need the size of an `i32` plus the space to store the box’s pointer data.
+The `Cons` variant needs the size of an `i32` plus the space to store the box’s pointer data.
 The `Nil` variant stores no values, so it needs less space than the `Cons` variant.
 We now know that any `List` value will take up the size of an `i32` plus the size of a box’s pointer data.
 By using a box, we’ve